-CL HL POI Aims Record a direction as Forward direction Record a position as HP Record a position as POI Conditions 36secs after power on 10secs later after $+gps+\geq 6$ ; Motors have been started.
-10secs later after +gps+≥6.
-Automatically Automatically record at 36secs after power on Automatically record at the first time you push the throttle stick No Automatic record method Manually According to any option of IOC switch setting, quickly toggle the switch between adjacent positions 3-5 times to record manually.
-Successful •(20) (20) ( 20)
+CL HL POI Aims Record a direction as Forward direction Record a position as HP Record a position as POI Conditions 3ósecs after power on 10secs later after + GPS+≥6; Motors have been started.
+10secs later after + GPS+ ≥6.
+Automatically Automatically record at Automatically record at the first 36secs after power on time you push the throttle stick No Automatic record method Manually According to any option of IO positions 3-5 times to record reaction A B Forward Girection B C POI HP Successful (20) (20) (20)

 - DO NOT toggle the switch between the position 1 and 3 frequently, which may re-record the position 2. - (2) The new Home Point and Forward Direction can be set only after one has already been recorded automatically. - (3) HP is not only used in IOC, but also in FailSafe and Low voltage as go home and landing destination.
 The flight control system will automatically record the HP even if IOC function is disabled in Assistant software but Forward direction and POI can be recorded only after IOC is enabled. - (4) Once the Home Point is recorded successfully, LED will blink (6) continually under the following conditions.
-All conditions must be true. - 1. + GPS+≥7. - 2.
+All conditions must be true. - + GPS+≥7. - 2.
 Distance between aircraft and the recorded home point is less than 8m. - 3.
 Current control mode is in GPS ATTI.
 Mode or ATTI.
 Mode of switch position-2.